 Diabetic nephropathy is a severe complication of Type 1 and 2 diabetes, it has become the leading cause of end-stage renal failure in the Western world.
 Several studies have concluded that pharmacologic inhibition of the renin-angiotensin system delays the progression in those with diabetic nephropathy.
 AGEs bring about the production of angiotensin II in mesangial cells and the binding of AGEs to the receptor for AGEs is believed to mediate the release of reactive oxygen species (ROS) in the mesangial cells in kidneys impacted by diabetic nephropathy.

-Gentamicin (GM) is an antibiotic, it has been found to be toxic to certain kidney cells.
-If gentamicin is given for too long or at a dose that is too high progressive kidney failure can occur.
-As gentamicin is excreted through urine, as the kidneys fail gentamicin is excreted.
+Gentamicin (GM) is an antibiotic; it has been found to be toxic to certain kidney cells.
+If gentamicin is given for too long or at a dose that is too high, progressive kidney failure can occur.
+As gentamicin is excreted through urine, when the kidneys fail, gentamicin is also excreted.
 This leads to a higher level of gentamicin in the bloodstream, which may, in turn, further damage the kidneys.
 A 2007 study investigated carnosine and its potential to protect the kidneys in gentamicin-induced toxicity.

 The rats were divided into seven groups of 10